s95huang/s95huang.github.io/_pages/about.md

 # 👋 About Me
 Greetings!
 I am a Ph.D. candidate at <a href='https://uwaterloo.ca/'>UWaterloo</a>, supervised by <a href='https://uwaterloo.ca/mechatronic-vehicle-systems-lab/'>Amir Khajepour </a>  and <a href='https://uwaterloo.ca/computer-science/about/people/fhs'>Freda Shi</a>.
-Prior to Phd studies, I completed my M.A.Sc. in Mechanical and Mechatronics Engineering at UWaterloo and worked at Almon equipment Ltd. and LoopX Innovation Inc.

  My research interests include large language models in autonomous driving, time-series prediction.
+If you are interested in my research, would like to collaborate, or have any questions, please feel free to reach out to me via email at s95huang@uwaterloo.ca.

  My current research highlights the following perspectives:
 - **Large Language Models in Autonomous Driving**
   - More human-like, interpretable Decision-making
   - Safe Driving in dynamic environments considering social norms and interaction